 - Request a free, confidential, no-penalty Project WorkSAFE consultation at your facility to help identify hazards and receive assistance in improving safety.
 Services include safety audits, chemical exposure assessments, noise monitoring, safety program development and evaluation.
-(Priority is given to workplaces with 250 or fewer employers.) - Offer ergonomic assessments to employees to ensure a workspace that reduces risk of injury and chronic pain. - Educate employees on state laws and best practices related to safe driving and develop workplace policies regarding seatbelt and cell phone use when using a vehicle for work purposes. - Keep routes of travel and storage areas clear of obstructions and clutter; ensure that all travel areas accommodate wheelchairs.
+Priority is given to workplaces with 250 or fewer employers. - Educate employees on state laws and best practices related to safe driving, and develop workplace policies on seatbelt and cell phone use when using a vehicle for work purposes. - Provide information on risk factors for injuries, such as proper body mechanics to prevent musculoskeletal disorders. - Provide information on community resources for arthritis and chronic pain self-management.